About Me

 A woman with brown hair smiling at the camera, wearing a black top with a small white pattern, in an indoor setting with a plain light-colored wall background.

-I am a fully qualified Integrative Counsellor and Psychotherapist working with adults.
-I support a wide range of people, helping them to understand and cope with challenges such as anxiety, depression, isolation, loneliness, trauma and low self-esteem.
+I am a qualified Integrative Counsellor and Psychotherapist.
+I work with adults experiencing a wide range of issues such as anxiety, depression, isolation, loneliness, trauma and low self-esteem.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by the BACP Ethical Framework for the Counselling Professions.

-Before training as a psychotherapist, I worked for fifteen years in the corporate and creative industries, giving me an understanding of what it’s like to work in high-pressure environments.
+Alongside my therapy training, I bring 15 years of experience in the corporate and creative industries, giving me an understanding of what it’s like to work in high-pressure environments.
 I've seen how stress, burnout, and self-doubt can build over time and leave you feeling overwhelmed, anxious, or disconnected from yourself and the people around you.
 This experience informs the way I work as a therapist, allowing me to offer support with a real appreciation of the challenges many people face in busy, demanding lives.

 Qualifications: